 Remind your buyer of what you stand to gain.
-Many entities, both clients and companies, can get stuck on what y are losing during a negotiation.
+Many entities, both clients and companies, can get stuck on what they are losing during a negotiation.
 That fixation on loss can make m forget that it's not actually a loss-it is a trade.
 For example, when speaking to a customer, you should remind m that what they are purchasing will solve ir problems.
-If y are hesitating on price of a game console, remind m of many hours of entertainment they can get out of it.
+If buyer's are hesitating on price of a game console, remind them of many hours of entertainment they can get out of it.
 Remind people of what y are getting, and many will get over ir loss fixation.

 Be Willing to Step Away

 Every negotiation has a goal.
 Sitting at table isnot just for fun, it's so you can get something important for your startup.
 If it becomes clear that your critical goal cannot be fulfilled, it is often time to walk away from negotiations.
 The sooner you move on, sooner you can find anor entity that might be more amenable to your needs.

 Bargaining takes place every day.
 Heated discussions occur-in the boardroom, at home in front of the TV, and just about anyplace else where more than one person is present.
 You need to be adept at negotiation to get your way.

 Cooperation helps people bargain.
 When you consider people part of your team, rather than opponents, you secure favorable outcomes for all involved.
 No one gets defensive or sees you as their enemy, and your aim isn't to gain as much as possible despite the cost to your relationships.
 Tweak your usual bargaining style and incorporate solutions for everyone and you are likely to get what you want.
 When you need your spouse to carry out a chore, instead of apply pressure, explain you only have time and energy to do so much and would appreciate their help.